cdomet-d/irc/bot/libs/curl/docs/libcurl/opts/CURLINFO_RETRY_AFTER.md

 CURLINFO_RETRY_AFTER(3) always returns the number of seconds to wait - or zero if there was no header or the header could not be parsed.

-This option used to return a negative wait time if the server provided a date in the past.
-Since 8.12.0, a negative wait time is returned as zero.
-In any case we recommend checking that the wait time is within an acceptable range for your circumstance.

 # DEFAULT

-Zero if there was no header.
+Returns zero delay if there was no header.

-# %PROTOCOLS%

 # EXAMPLE